kubecost/docs/readme.md

-# Welcome to the Docs!
+# Welcome to the Docs

 ## Welcome